tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 1. Instructor Do: Welcome (5 min)

-Begin class with an introduction to **classification** and its use cases within FinTech, including the who, what, when, why, and how of FinTech classification.
+Begin class with an introduction to classification and its use cases within FinTech, including the who, what, when, why, and how of FinTech classification.

 Open the slideshow and start class by welcoming students back to the second week of machine learning!

 * Explain that Unit 11 kicks off the second week of machine learning and advanced analytics.
 Highlight that this unit will focus on using machine learning algorithms and pipelines to draw categorical conclusions and predictions about probable financial outcomes.

 * Briefly explain that classification is used to draw categorical conclusions about data.
-Instead of forecasting quantitative numbers, classification uses a binary (**true-positive**/**true-negative**) approach to predict categorical membership (i.e., will the outcome be of type A or type B?).
+Instead of forecasting quantitative numbers, classification uses a binary (true-positive/true-negative) approach to predict categorical membership (i.e., will the outcome be of type A or type B?).

   * Communicate that classification models can be used to identify a loan applicant as creditworthy or a credit risk.
 Tell students that they will be learning how to perform classification using, all of which will be explained in more detail in upcoming activities.